iluxa2003/STANDS/ToDoList/README.md

 ## 📦 Features

 - You can add new tasks
-- Yu can delete tasks
+- You can delete tasks
 - Feature 3

 ## 🛠️ Installation